Katrina CrisostomoUNIVERSAL FUND MEMBER

 Katrina's Story

 Katrina joined Watsi on April 22nd, 2016.
-Six years ago, Katrina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Katrina's most recent donation supported Priscillah, a 61-year-old farmer from Kenya, to fund a thyroidectomy.
+Seven years ago, Katrina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Katrina's most recent donation supported Mohammed, a 3-year-old boy from Kenya, to fund clubfoot repair surgery and care.

 Impact